Advance Steel Features | 2023, 2022, 2021 | Autodesk

 Shared views

-Use shared views for design collaboration and show progress to stakeholders within or outside your organisation.
+Use shared views for design collaboration, and show progress to stakeholders within or outside your organization.

 Attach a point cloud